AlexWaygood/typeshed-stats/examples/example.md

 These stubs are currently uploaded to PyPI.

-### Stubtest settings in CI: *missing stubs ignored*
+### Stubtest settings in CI: *error on missing stub*

-The `--ignore-missing-stub` stubtest setting is used in typeshed's CI.
+Objects missing from the stub cause stubtest to emit an error in typeshed's CI.

 In CI, stubtest is run on `linux` only.

-Typeshed currently has 0 allowlist entries for `commonmark` when running stubtest in CI.
+Typeshed currently has 1 unique allowlist entry for `commonmark` when running stubtest in CI.

-### Pyright settings in CI: *not strict*
+### Pyright settings in CI: *strict*

-This package is tested with pyright in typeshed's CI, but all files in this stubs package are excluded from the stricter pyright settings.
+All files in this stubs package are tested with the stricter pyright settings in typeshed's CI.

 ### Statistics on the annotations in typeshed's stubs for `commonmark`

 - Parameters (excluding `self`, `cls`, `metacls` and `mcls`):
-    - Annotated parameters: 219
+    - Annotated parameters: 223
-    - Unannotated parameters: 4
+    - Unannotated parameters: 0
-    - Explicit `Any` parameters: 9
+    - Explicit `Any` parameters: 10
     - Explicitly `Incomplete` (or partially `Incomplete`) parameters: 0
 - Returns:
     - Annotated returns: 162